ibm-cloud-docs/billing-usage/billing-faq.md

 {: faq}

 Contact [{{site.data.keyword.Bluemix_notm}} Support ![External link icon](../icons/launch-glyph.svg)](https://{DomainName}/unifiedsupport/supportcenter){: new_window} to open a support case and request to delete your account.
 If you have data that is associated with your old account that you want to move to a new account, include this information in your email.

-**Note:** Data in deleted accounts is not recoverable.
+Data in deleted accounts is not recoverable.

 ## How do I get support?
 {: #contactsupport}
 {: faq}

 Click **Support** in the console menu bar to access the Support Center.
 From there, start with leveraging the list of common FAQs.
-If you don't find the answers that you need, see the **Need more help?** section to contact IBM Cloud Support.
+If you don't find the answers that you need, see the **Need more help?** section to contact IBM Cloud support.

 ## What is a GB-hour?
 {: #gb-hour}